FontyMcPython/dino_run/README.md

 # Dino_run
 03/07/2019: Chrome's dinosaur run but self made with [Processing](https://py.processing.org/).
 A simple project to test some ideas I had for a while.
 Feel free to hit me up with suggestions or ideas!!

+03/08/2019

 ## Objects

 ### Dino

-This is an object to implement the dinosaur.
-It has an `xpos` and a `ypos` parameters to store its position and a `yspeed` to store the vertical speed.
-It also has an `anim` variable that works internally to manage the animation.
+This is an object to implement the behaviour and plotting of the dinosaur.
+It has both `xpos` and a `ypos` parameters to store its position and a `yspeed` parameter to store the vertical speed.
+It also has an `anim` parameter that works internally to manage the animation.

 #### Methods